 EDI (Electronic Data Interchange) enables the electronic transfer of business information between trading partners (B2B) through a standardized format.
-EDI has actually been around for roughly 50 years, originally developed by the U.S. transportation industry to standardize electronic transactions between vendors and customers.
-This highly efficient process is entirely paperless and requires no human participation, saving businesses countless dollars through the elimination of repetitive cost-, labor- and time-intensive tasks such as purchasing, printing, processing and delivery of paper documents.
-Incorporating EDI not only saves time and money across industries and throughout the supply chain, its paperless process significantly reduces a businesses’ environmental footprint.
+EDI technology has been around for roughly 50 years, originally developed by the U.S. transportation industry to standardize electronic transactions between vendors and customers.
+This highly efficient process is entirely paperless and requires no human participation, saving businesses countless dollars through the elimination of repetitive cost, labor, and time-intensive tasks such as purchasing, printing, processing, and delivery of paper documents.
+Incorporating EDI not only saves time and money across industries and throughout the supply chain, its paperless process significantly reduces a business’s environmental footprint.

-EDI is used in supply chain management to facilitate the transfer of a wide range of documents such as bills of lading, customs documents, inventory documents, shipping status documents and payment information documents.
+EDI benefits supply chain management by facilitating the transfer of a wide range of documents such as bills of lading, customs documents, inventory documents, shipping status documents, and payment information documents.

 Here are some of the most common documents that EDI facilitates in the supply chain: